 The purpose of the NORC Adipocyte Biology and Molecular Nutrition (ABMN) Core is to provide:

-- access to highly specialized facilities and equipment (e.g., a tissue culture facility, a transfection system, a high resolution respirometer for assessing the metabolic state of biopsy samples, cells or isolated mitochondria, a Counter Multisizer for adipocyte sizing, real-time PCR machines and Li-Cor Odyssey for protein detection) and technical expertise for its operation;
+- access to highly specialized facilities and equipment (e.g., a tissue culture facility, electroporation transfection system, two Oroboros Oxygraph 2K high resolution respirometers for assessing the in vitro metabolic state of isolated tissues, cells or isolated mitochondria, real-time PCR machines, Luminex 200 for multiplexed immunoassays, Nanosight NS300 for extracellular vesicle (EV) characterization and Li-Cor Odyssey for protein detection) and technical expertise for their operation;

 - assistance with specialized assays to evaluate: (i) adipocyte metabolic activity (e.g., glucose transport, glucose incorporation into glycogen, fatty acid transport, fatty acid incorporation into major lipid fractions, fatty acid oxidation, adipocyte lipolysis), (ii) adipose tissue morphology, (iii) adipose tissue macrophage content, and (iv) adipocyte gene and protein expression.
 In addition, the ABMN Core provides training for investigators (with special focus on young investigators), their staff, and research fellows in these areas of research, both in the form of one-on-one hands-on instruction.